26000/irchuu/README.md

 A Telegram<->IRC transport.

 ## Roadmap
-- [ ] Basics: DB, logging, config reading
+- [x] Basics: config reading

 - [ ] Joining IRC channels: join, wait for an invite, join with a password
-- [ ] Joining Telegram group: leave if not in config
+- [x] Joining Telegram group: leave if not in config

 - [ ] Relaying IRC messages to Telegram
 - [ ] Relaying Telegram messages to IRC